Thdegraaff/WooW/structure.md

 ### What is a workflow

 #### Empirical cycle
-* Components of the workflow for empirical social Scienctist

 * Read other papers
 * Think of a brilliant idea
 * Do:
   1. Collect data
   2. Transform data
   3. Analyze data
   4. Write up results
   5. Present results
   6. Go back to a until satisfied
 * Send paper to journal and go back once again to a until referees satisfied
 * And... documenting throughout the entire process!!!

 ### What is an open workflow
 One that enhances *transparency*, *collaboration* and *reproducibility*